 EDUC 621 Worldview Foundations for Schooling (3 sem. hrs.)
 EDUC 623 Developing Educational Programs (3 sem. hrs.)
-EDUC 626 Legal, Political, (3 sem. hrs.)
+EDUC 626 Legal, Political, and Social Contexts of Education (3 sem. hrs.)
 Graduate Certificate in Christian School Education Similar to the above Graduate Certificate in Educational Leadership, this program is for teachers and prospective teachers in Christian schools who want to enhance or develop a Christian worldview perspective in their teaching style and content.
 The program assists teachers in developing a Christian understanding of educational issues.
 Courses in the Certificate in Christian School Education may be applied to the MA in Christian Studies at TWU's ACTS seminaries.
 Courses at the 600 level may be used for credit towards the MA in Leadership (Education stream).
 Some courses are delivered in face-to-face formats during Summer Sessions and some are delivered online between September and May.
-Check twu.ca/extension for schedules.
 Program Content:

 The Graduate Certificate in Christian School Education requires the successful completion of five courses (15 sem. hrs.).
-Course Requirements (choose five of the following): EDUC 540 Christian Approaches on Teaching and Pedagogy EDUC 545 Assessing and Evaluating Student Learning EDUC 560 Christian Schooling: Foundations and Practices EDUC 569 Curriculum and Pedagogy: Biblical Studies EDUC 621 Worldview Foundations for Schooling EDUC 622 Leadership in Educational Organizations EDUC 623 Developing Educational Programs Elective Option:
+Course Requirements (choose five of the following): EDUC 514 Assessing Students with Learning Needs EDUC 540 Christian Approaches on Teaching and Pedagogy EDUC 545 Assessing and Evaluating Student Learning EDUC 560 Christian Schooling: Foundations and Practices EDUC 569 Curriculum and Pedagogy: Biblical Studies EDUC 621 Worldview Foundations for Schooling EDUC 622 Leadership in Educational Organizations EDUC 623 Developing Educational Programs Elective Option: